kdl-org/kdl/SCHEMA-SPEC.md

 * `pattern`: Regex pattern or patterns to test prop values against.
 Specific regex syntax may be implementation-dependent.
 * `min-length`: Minimum length, if a string.
 * `max-length`: Maximum length, if a string.
 * `format`: Intended data format, if the value is a string.
-Possible values are:
+Reserved values are:
     * `date-time`: ISO8601 date/time format.
     * `time`: "Time" section of ISO8601.
     * `date`: "Date" section of ISO8601.